Etejerina/a-walk-in-python/day_2.md

 * Float, or "floating point number" is a number, positive or negative, containing one or more decimals.
 Float can also be scientific numbers with an "e" to indicate the power of 10.
 * Complex numbers are written with a "j" as the imaginary part.

+Boolean Type: ***bool***

+* In programming you often need to know if an expression is True or False.
+Those are boolean values.

 Sequence Types: ***list, tuple***

 * Lists are one of 4 built-in data types in Python used to store collections of data.